rainorangelemon/CSE-237A---RL-vs.-PID/README.md

 ## Summary

 This is the final project of [CSE 237A](https://cseweb.ucsd.edu/classes/wi20/cse237A-a/index.html) at UCSD.
-Grad some coffee and watch [an amazing video here](https://youtu.be/C5C9cFQyAiM)!
+Grab some coffee and watch [an amazing video here](https://youtu.be/C5C9cFQyAiM)!

 [A report with more details](report.pdf) is also provided!